Tips on How to Target Your Book's Audience

 Suppose you have a book to help divorced parents deal with their children’s trauma of being bounced back and forth between mother and father.
 Divorced parents would comprise the expected target segment, and most authors would stop there.
 However, the actual market is much larger—without being labeled as “everybody.”

 Enlarge your sales opportunity by seeking buyers among people and groups that help divorced people cope with their split-up and its impact on their children.
 These could be divorce counselors, divorce attorneys, divorce mediators, marriage clinics and retreats, marriage counselors, American Counseling Association, Parents Without Partners, The Fathers' Rights Association of New York State, Inc., the store on the website for Focus on the Family, and ministries such as The Center for Divorce Education.
 You might also sell books where divorce rates are particularly high, such as on military bases.
-There is also niche media to consider, such Marriage Builders Radio.
+There is also niche media to consider, such as Marriage Builders Radio.
 The lesson here is to look for sales in places you may never have considered before.

 Find New Sales Opportunities